Start the NHS weight loss plan

 If you find it hard sticking to the calorie limit, use our BMI calculator to get your own personal weight loss calorie allowance.

-If you go over your limit one day, don't worry: it simply means you'll have to reduce your calorie intake on the following days.
+If you go over your limit one day, do not worry: it simply means you'll have to reduce your calorie intake on the following days.

 For example, if you're a woman and you have 1,700kcal on Tuesday, that's 300kcal more than your daily calorie allowance of 1,400kcal.